top of page

 So be very careful dealing with any third party who claims they can help you access your pension early.

-Alternative ways to take a lump sum of cash before you’re 55
+Alternative ways to withdrawing cash from your pension before you’re 55

 If you’re in the fortunate position of being able to retire before turning 55, then it’s best to avoid an ‘eggs all in one basket’ situation i.e. having all of your money tied up in a pension.